-What Are My Rights As A Recipient Of Drug Medi-Cal Organized Delivery System
+What Are My Rights As A Recipient Of Drug Medi-Cal Organized Delivery System Services?

-Services?

-As a person eligible for Medi-Cal and residing in a Drug Medi-Cal Organized Delivery treatment services from the Drug Medi-Cal Organized Delivery System county.
+As a person eligible for Medi-Cal and residing in a Drug Medi-Cal Organized Delivery System county, you have a right to receive medically necessary substance use disorder treatment services from the Drug Medi-Cal Organized Delivery System county.
 You have the right to: